• Skip to primary navigation

 Jump to Recipe

-Black & white cookies, half moons, harlequins, or Amerikaner, no matter what you call these incredible cookies they're delicious!
+Black & white cookies, half moons, harlequins, or Amerikaner; no matter what you call these incredible cookies they're delicious.
 These jumbo cakey cookies are coated with chocolate icing on one side and vanilla icing on the other which gives them their signature look.
 Why settle for one flavor when you can have two?

-Square image of black and white cookies.
+Square image of black and white cookies on a plate.

 Jump to:

-• Black & White Half Moon Cookies
+• 🍪 Black & White Cookies Are Also Known As

-• 🥘 Ingredients for Black & White Cookies
+• 🥘 Ingredients

 • 🔪 How To Make Black & White Cookies

-• 💭 Angela's Tips & Recipe Notes
+• 💭 Angela's Pro Tips & Recipe Notes

 • 🥡 Storing

-• 📋 Recipe
+• 📖 Recipe Card

-🥘 Ingredients for Black & White Cookies
+🍪 Black & White Cookies Are Also Known As

 Cookies